Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 use of a dedicated client object.

 ### Clients
-Two different clients are provided to to interact with the various components of the Table Service:
+Two different clients are provided to interact with the various components of the Table Service:
 1. [TableServiceClient](table_service_client_docs) -
     this client represents interaction with the Azure account itself, and allows you to acquire preconfigured client instances to access the tables within.
 It provides operations to retrieve and configure the account